monero-project/monero/contrib/gitian/README.md

 VERSION=v0.17.2.0
 ```

-Where `GH_USER` is your Github user name and `VERSION` is the version tag you want to build.
+Where `GH_USER` is your GitHub user name and `VERSION` is the version tag you want to build.

 Setup for LXC: